 THE all-absorbing topic which is just now engrossing public attention is connected with the above subject.
 Since our issue of last evening various reports have been in circulation, and much uneasiness felt for the safety of St. Croix.
 The French steamer "Desirade" did not leave, as was reported, owing to some slight defect in her machinery, She however left today at 1 o'clock.

-The following telegram was received by us to-day
+The following telegram was received by us to-day.

 "Rioters reached Anna's Hope.
 Soldiers and Volunteers gone meet them.
 Twenty estates burnt.
 All well, Bassin as yet."